springernature/staticfile-buildpack/README.md

 This fork uses [OpenResty](http://openresty.org/en/) 1.15.8.1, which provides Lua support.

-Ideally this should be moved to work off the [nginx](https://github.com/cloudfoundry/nginx-buildpack) buildpack; however, that uses a different (not `erb`) templating system, so moving would break some of the apps that depend on this.
+Ideally this should be moved to work off the [nginx](https://github.com/cloudfoundry/nginx-buildpack) buildpack; however, that uses a different (not `erb`) templating system, and further appears to be [in the process of being replaced(https://github.com/cloudfoundry/nginx-buildpack/issues/18#issuecomment-541827184).

 OpenResty for `cflinuxfs2` was built on an Ubuntu 14.04.6 VM: